Find Trade Colleges

 Lifeguards, Ski Patrol, and Recreational Protective Service Workers who work in Hawaii, District of Columbia, or Alaska, make the highest salaries.

-How much do Lifeguards, Ski Patrol, and Recreational Protective Service Workers make in different U.S. states?
+Below is a list of the median annual salaries for Lifeguards, Ski Patrol, and Recreational Protective Service Workers in different U.S. states.

 State Annual Mean Salary